netdata/netdata/docs/tutorials/using-host-labels.md

 Now, if you'd like to remind yourself of how much RAM a certain slave system has, you can simply access `http://localhost:19999/host/SLAVE_NAME/api/v1/info` and reference the automatically-generated host labels from the slave system.
 It's a vastly simplified way of accessing critical information about your infrastructure.

+> ⚠️ Because automatic labels for slave nodes are accessible via API calls, and contain sensitive information like
+> kernel and operating system versions, you should secure streaming connections with SSL.
+See the [streaming
+> documentation](../..//streaming/README.md#securing-streaming-communications) for details.
+You may also want to use
+> [access lists](../../web/server/README.md#access-lists) or [expose the API only to LAN/localhost
+> connections](../netdata-security.md#expose-netdata-only-in-a-private-lan).

 You can also use `_is_master`, `_is_slave`, and any other host labels in both health entities and metrics exporting.
 Speaking of which...